Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 FAQs

-What is the primary risk of not having a separate bank account for my LLC?
+What is the primary risk of not having a separate bank account for a real estate LLC?

 The primary risk is "piercing the corporate veil."
 If you commingle personal and business funds, a court may rule that your LLC is not a separate entity, making you personally liable for business debts and lawsuits.